 The Fairfax County Park Authority complies fully with Virginia's Freedom of Information Act (VFOIA).
 Citizens are welcome to request documents directly from the agency or a specific division.
-However, on occasion citizens may feel compelled to utilize the protections found under the law.
-In either case, the Park Authority will gladly provide any documentation which is releasable under the statute in the timeframes permitted under the law.
-All FOIA requests are administered by the Park Authority Public Information Office in cooperation with the County Attorney's Office as needed and the specific division or section.
+The Park Authority will gladly provide any documentation which is releasable under the statute in the timeframes permitted under the law.
+All FOIA requests are administered by the Park Authority Public Information Office in cooperation with the County Attorney's Office, as needed, and the specific division or section.
 See also the Fairfax County Office of Public Affairs VFOIA web page.

 You may call the Public Information Office directly at 703-324-8662 during regular business hours, fax a request in at 703-324-3974 or send a request to Parkmail@fairfaxcounty.gov.
 You may download a Request for Information form here.

 VFOIA starts from the presumption that all government records and meetings are open and available to the public.
 A record cannot be withheld and a meeting cannot be closed unless a specific exemption applies, or unless some other statute in Virginia law applies (§2.2-3700)